BradleyGilden/alx-backend-javascript/0x06-unittests_in_js/README.md

   * ### Create a new file named 3-payment.test.js and add a new suite named sendPaymentRequestToApi:

     * By using sinon.spy, make sure the math used for sendPaymentRequestToApi(100, 20) is the same as Utils.calculateNumber('SUM', 100, 20) (validate the usage of the Utils function)

+* ### `4-*.js` - Create a new file 4-payment.js, and copy the code from 3-payment.js (same content, same behavior)

+  * ### Create a new file 4-payment.test.js, and copy the code from 3-payment.test.js

+    * Imagine that calling the function Utils.calculateNumber is actually calling an API or a very expensive method.
+You don’t necessarily want to do that on every test run
+    * Stub the function Utils.calculateNumber to always return the same number 10
+    * Verify that the stub is being called with type = SUM, a = 100, and b = 20
+    * Add a spy to verify that console.log is logging the correct message The total is: 10